[Updated September 9, 2021]

 Widely regarded as one of the best state parks in North Georgia for breathtaking scenic views, Fort Mountain makes for an especially great visit when the fall colors begin to peak.

-Before you even reach the park, you’ll see the beautiful changing colors of the mountain foliage as you take a scenic drive on Highway 52, entering the Cohutta Wilderness.
+Before you even reach the park, you’ll see the beautiful changing colors of the mountain foliage as you take a scenic drive on Highway 52, between Chatsworth and Ellijay GA.

 With 25+ miles of hiking trails and 27 miles for mountain biking, this park is perfect for either a relaxing day trip to enjoy the changing colors of fall or an adventurous exploration of nature.